oddbird/oddleventy/content/open-source/susy.md

 This book will teach you everything you need to know.
-After going through the book and videos, you’ll never have to pore over the documentation or spend hours searching through Stackoverflow to figure out how to make Susy work ever again.
+After going through the book and videos, you’ll never have to pore over the documentation or spend hours searching through Stack Overflow to figure out how to make Susy work ever again.

 [Get the first seven chapters for free][]!